Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Technical Overview

-\end{mdframed} Basically, our ciphertext now also takes in an index that specifies which coset state tuple (that is, which quantum secret key) we are using to decrypt, and verifies the given vectors with respect to this coset tuple.
-Since we are not allowed to enlarge the public-key any time a new copy-protected secret key is handed out, we need to know the number of independent coset tuples we will sample in advance.
-Therefore, the construction of \cite{LLQZ22} only achieves $k \to k + 1$ copy-protection where the collusion-bound $k$ needs to be known at the time of setup, and the size of the scheme grows with $k$, since the scheme consists of $k$ independent instances of the $1 \to 2$ secure scheme of \cite{CLLZ21}.
+Another natural solution, used by \cite{LLQZ22}, is to \emph{independently} sample a new coset state tuple $\ket{A^{(j)}_{i, s_i, s_i'}}_{i \in [c(\lambda)]}$ whenever a copy-protected secret key is requested rather than giving out the same key state multiple times.
+In this case, the ciphertext program also takes as input the index $j$ of the key the decryption procedure is using, and verifies the input vectors with respect to that coset tuple.
+Therefore, they need to include the corresponding obfuscated membership checking programs for each possible key in the public-key, since otherwise the ciphertexts would not be decryptable by that key.
+Therefore, we can only have $k$ different key states for a fixed $k$ chosen during setup (which is when $pk$ is created).
+Therefore, the construction of \cite{LLQZ22} only achieves $k \to k + 1$ copy-protection where the collusion-bound $k$ needs to be known at the time of setup, and the size of the scheme (public key, ciphertexts) grows with $k$, since the scheme basically consists of $k$ independent instances of the $1 \to 2$ secure scheme of \cite{CLLZ21}.
+Furthermore, similar to the scheme of \cite{CLLZ21}, this scheme becomes trivially insecure once given $k + 1$ keys, since we will have obtained one of the coset state tuples twice.